nomad-software/mongo/README.md

 ## Caveat

-Apart from the unit tests, this library is completely untested and written for the fun of it.
+Apart from the unit tests, this library is completely untested in production and written for the fun of it.
 Feedback welcome!